This time, when I went down to

 “No.”

 He looked at me like he recognized me.
 Maybe he did.
 I don’t know.
-“I know people on the Island.
-A colleague of mine works in Cedarhurst.”
+“I know people on the

 “About fifteen minutes from me.”
 It didn’t surprise me much.
-Half of Florida came from Long Island.
-The other half came down to visit the first half.
+Half of

 “I also know the precinct where they’re holding your sister,” said the guy.
 “They call me over there, sometimes, to look over some of the more extreme cases.
 Psychotics, potential suicides, that sort of thing.”